What do molecular science students say about course organisation?

 How Student Voice Analytics helps you

-• See organisation and management issues for this subject in one place, with sentiment over time and by segment (age, mode, disability).
+• See course organisation issues in one place, with sentiment over time and by segment, including age, mode, and disability.

-• Drill from provider to school and programme to generate concise, anonymised summaries for timetabling, assessment and operations teams.
+• Drill from provider to school and programme to create concise, anonymised summaries for timetabling, assessment, and operations teams.

-• Benchmark like-for-like across subjects and demographics to evidence where course organisation diverges and to track improvement.
+• Benchmark like-for-like across subjects and student groups to show where organisation diverges and whether changes are working.

-• Export-ready briefings and tables make it straightforward to share actions and progress with academic leaders and student communications.
+• Export-ready briefings and tables make it easier to share actions and progress with academic leaders and student communications teams.

 Request a walkthrough